 Because we will continue to need additional capital in the future to continue to expand our business and our research and development activities, among other things, we may conduct additional equity offerings.
-For example, under the universal shelf registration statement filed by us in June 2020 and declared effective by the SEC in July 2020, we may offer and sell any combination of common stock, preferred stock, debt securities and warrants in one or more offerings, up to a cumulative value of \$150 million.
-To date, we have approximately \$68.6 million (including shares that may be sold under the ATM Agreement with Cantor) remaining under such universal shelf registration statement; however, our ability to sell securities under the shelf registration statement will be limited until we are no longer subject to the SEC's "baby shelf" limitations.
 Sales of a substantial number of shares of our common stock in the public market or the perception that these sales might occur, could depress the market price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
 Our management is authorized to grant stock options and other equity-based awards to our employees, directors and consultants under our equity incentive plans.
 Grants under our equity incentive plans may also cause our stockholders to experience additional dilution, which could cause our stock price to fall.
 In May 2022 we filed a resale registration statement to permit the former stockholders of Lowell to sell the shares of common stock we issued such stockholders in exchange for their shares of Lowell capital stock.
-In addition, in November 2022 we filed a resale registration statement to permit Lincoln Park Capital Fund, LLC to sell the shares of common stock that are issuable upon conversion of the Series A Redeemable Convertible Preferred Stock and that are issuable upon exercise of the warrant, which were issued in a private placement transaction in August 2022.
+In addition, in November 2022 we filed a resale registration statement to permit Lincoln Park Capital Fund, LLC to sell the shares of common stock that are issuable upon exercise of a warrant we issued in a private placement transaction in August 2022.
+In August 2023, we filed a resale registration to permit certain investors to sell the shares of common stock, as well as shares of common stock issuable upon exercise of warrants, we issued and sold to such investors in a private placement in July 2023.
 We may in the future issue additional shares of our common stock as consideration in mergers, acquisitions and other business development transactions.
 We are unable to predict the effect that sales may have on the prevailing market price of our common stock.
 All of our shares of common stock outstanding are eligible for sale in the public market, subject in some cases to the volume limitations and manner of sale requirements of Rule 144 under the Securities Act.
-Sales of stock by our stockholders could have a material adverse effect on the trading price of our common stock.
+Sales of stock by our stockholders could have a material adv